jthomperoo/predictive-horizontal-pod-autoscaler/examples/dynamic-holt-winters/README.md

 between.
 - `syncPeriod` is how frequently this autoscaler will run in milliseconds, so this autoscaler will run every 20000 milliseconds (20 seconds).
-- `downscaleStabilization` handles how quickly an autoscaler can scale down, ensuring that it will pick the highest evaluation that has occurred within the last time period described, by default it will pick the highest evaluation over the past 5 minutes.
+- `behavior.scaleDown.stabilizationWindowSeconds` handles how quickly an autoscaler can scale down, ensuring that it will pick the highest evaluation that has occurred within the last time period described, by default it will pick the highest evaluation over the past 5 minutes.
 In this case it will pick the highest evaluation over the past 30 seconds.
 - `metrics` defines the metrics that the PHPA should use to scale with, in this example it will try to keep average CPU utilization at 50% per pod.
 - `models` - predictive models to apply.